inanepain/book-dumperjs/functions/option-methods/README.md

 Since [v2.3.0](../../history/changelog.md#2-3-0-2021-sep-30)
 {% endhint %}

 Dumpers bubble level changes keeping their children's level the same as their own.
-Bubbling has two options with which you stop the propagation down a branch or just have it skip specific Dumpers leaving their level uneffected yet still changing it's children.
+Bubbling has two options with which you stop the propagation down a branch or just have it skip specific Dumpers leaving their level unaffected yet still changing it's children.

 ### optionBubbleFromParent